franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 }
 ```

-This will force you a litte bit to always query the author with all the fields except `profilepicture` which
+This will force you a little bit to always query the author with all the fields except `profilepicture` which
 is a rather simple cost to pay to have your codebase have greater type safety guarantees.

 Note that in the latter case `author.profilepicture` will have all the type information about
 what Gatbsy does with the image, with a properly configured IDE, you will be able to see how
-this object is made without leaving your dev tools and googling it (in this aprticular case it
+this object is made without leaving your dev tools and googling it.
-is actually not easy to find exactly how this object looks like)

 ### How to incorporate typechecking to your `npm run test`

-The only important considerationg here is that you need to codegen
+The only important consideration here is that you need to codegen
 your GraphQL types before being able to typecheck your codebase:

 ```json